Quantization on filtered manifolds: Introduction

 In the past twenty years, a pseudodifferential theory based on Alain Connes’ idea of tangent groupoid~\cite{Connes} emerged from works by Ponge \cite{Ponge} and by van Erp \cite{VanErp} on Heisenberg and contact manifolds.
-It was then realised that the context to generalise these considerations were manifolds equipped with filtrations of the tangent bundle, i.e. filtered manifolds, see the works of Choi and Ponge \cite{Choi_Ponge_1,Choi_Ponge_2} and of van Erp and Yuncken \cite{VeY1,VeY2}.
+It was then realised that the context to generalise these considerations were manifolds equipped with filtrations of the tangent bundle, i.e. filtered manifolds, see the works of Choi and Ponge \cite{Choi_Ponge_groupoid,Choi_Ponge_1,Choi_Ponge_2} and of van Erp and Yuncken \cite{VeY1,VeY2}.
 Van Erp and Yuncken's results can be considered as the development in the context of filtered manifolds of Debord and Skandalis' works~\cite{DS_14,DS_15} which provided the first abstract characterisation of the classical pseudodifferential operators in terms of actions on Connes' tangent groupoid.
 While the class of filtered manifolds contains equiregular subRiemannian manifolds, recent progress suggests that these ideas can be further generalised to manifolds whose space of vector fields admits a filtration \cite{AMY}, encompassing also singular subRiemannian manifolds and quasi-subRiemannian settings.
+It is worth noting that the latter calculi constructed within the tangent groupoid framework are included in the more general construction developed by Street~\cite{Street2014,Street2023}.

-Even in the Riemannian setting, the pseudodifferential theory via groupoids appears to have some limitations.
-It was devised by Alain Connes as a framework to show index theorems and has become an efficient tool to study hypoellipticity and Fredholmness.
-However, it is unlikely to have the same breadth and depth of applications to PDE's (see below) as H\"ormander's.
-One obstruction is that it yields a calculus that coincides with H\"ormander's polyhomogeneous subcalculus \cite{DS_14,DS_15,VeY1,VeY2}, while the full H\"ormander calculus \cite{ho} authorises larger classes of operators as well as a semiclassical calculus including symbolic smoothing operators \cite{FKLR}.
-Moreover, H\"ormander's pseudodifferential operators enjoy an explicit symbolic calculus related to the symplectic structure of the cotangent bundle.
-One motivation for this article is to present a symbolic pseudodifferential calculus on a filtered manifold whose restriction to the polyhomogeneous subcalculus coincides with van Erp and Yuncken's \cite{VeY1,VeY2} and related to the natural analogue of the cotangent bundle.
+The pseudodifferential theory via groupoids was devised by Alain Connes around 1990 as a framework to show index theorems.
+Since then, it has become an efficient tool to study hypoellipticity and Fredholmness in many contexts.
+However, at the time of writing, it does not show the same breadth and depth of applications to PDE's as H\"ormander's calculus.
+One reason is that H\"ormander's pseudodifferential operators enjoy an explicit symbolic calculus related to the symplectic structure of the cotangent bundle with an explicit quantization procedure; this make it flexible to deal with solutions of PDEs and quantum dynamical problems via classical dynamics.
+Moreover, H\"ormander's calculus allows for $(\rho,\delta)$-generalisations and semiclassical calculus including symbolic smoothing operators \cite{FKLR} which aren't yet developed with the groupoid approach.